 What next after restoring factory default settings on your Schlage Keypad Lock?

 As you probably know, performing a factory reset will delete all your previous programming.
 So you’ll need to start all over again to program the lock.
 Here are some important programming functions to start with:

 Change the 6 Digits Default Programming Code

 Schlage keypad locks usually come with a 6-digit default Programming Code.
 Perhaps you changed the code previously, but resetting the lock will restore the default Programming Code, so you’ll need to change this code for security reasons.

-The code is usually printed on a white sticker—located on the user manual and the back of the keypad assembly (requires removing the lock from the door).
+The code is usually printed on a yellow/white sticker—located on the user manual and the back of the keypad assembly (requires removing the lock from the door).
 See the image below.